 Apart from affecting the taste of your water negatively, cleaning Berkey filters is essential to prevent:

-According to a microbiologist, Jason Tetro, Molds need just three things to grow- a warm environment, water, and salt, or sugar.
+According to a microbiologist, Jason Tetro, mold needs three things to grow- a warm environment, water, salt, or sugar.
 Mold build-up in water occurs very fast, and its presence in drinking water is hazardous to health, thus, defeating the purpose of using a water filter.
 Molds are removed from the filter through constant and thorough cleaning.

-Lime-scale is a build-up caused by hard water and contains calcium, carbonate, manganese, and magnesium.
-It is hard and chalky and lurks inside the tap and pipes, but can be removed by proper cleaning with vinegar.
+Limescale is a build-up caused by hard water and contains calcium, carbonate, manganese, and magnesium.
+It is hard and chalky and lurks inside the tap and pipes, but it can be removed by proper cleaning with vinegar.

-Water filters are designed to remove bacteria in water, but they cannot remove bacteria that grow in the filter itself.
-When they are not regularly maintained, bacteria will naturally grow on the filter pads, making them very unhygienic.
+Water filters are designed to remove bacteria but cannot remove bacteria that grow in the filter itself.
+When not regularly maintained, bacteria will naturally grow on the filter pads, making them very unhygienic.